The Rides of Our Lives!

-Relive the stories and experiences of Australia’s motoring history at the National Motor Museum in the stunning Adelaide Hills.
+Relive the stories and experiences of Australia’s motoring history at the National Motor Museum in the stunning Adelaide Hills township of Birdwood.

 You don’t have to be an automotive enthusiast to appreciate Australia’s biggest motoring collection.
 It is a social history of the way we were, the way we are now and the way of the future.

-The Museum’s spectacular exhibits provide the setting for over 300 historic cars, motorcycles and commercial vehicles.
+The Museum’s spectacular exhibits provide the setting for over 350 historic cars, motorcycles, and commercial vehicles.
 There are also special displays of ‘star attractions’ – ranging from rare veteran and vintage cars to modern ground-breaking concept vehicles.

 The exhibition Sunburnt Country – Icons of Australian Motoring provides an engaging journey into Australia’s first fifty years of motoring and features some of the Museum’s most important vehicles.
 These include the hand-built 1899 Shearer Steam Carriage, the 1908 Talbot and Tom Kruse’s 1936 Leyland Badger truck.